Tressley/kinko/README.md

 ### Locking the Vault
 1. Run **kinko.bat** to prompt the lock screen.
-1. Press Y to lock your vault.
+1. Press Y to lock the vault.

 ### Unlocking the Vault
 1. Run **kinko.bat** to prompt the password screen.
+1. Enter the password to unlock the vault.